Backyard Travel offers custom private tours of Vietnam for every interest and travel plan.

 Yes, most nationalities will need a visa to enter Vietnam; however passport holders from UK, France, Italy, Spain, Germany, Norway, Sweden, Denmark, Finland, Russia, Japan and South Korea can enter Vietnam visa-free for 15 days or less.
 All other nationalities can apply for a tourist visa at any Vietnamese Embassy or Consulate in your home country.
-Alternatively, we can pre-arrange a “visa on arrival” for you—please contact our Travel Specialists for further information.
+Alternatively, we can pre-arrange a “visa on arrival” for you—please read our Vietnam Visa Guide or contact our Travel Specialists for further information.
 One last detail to note: your passport will have to be valid for six months after the end of your holiday in Vietnam.

 Vietnam is a very long country that spans roughly 15 degrees of latitude, and the climate differs from the north to the south.
 In the north, it tends to be cool from November to March, warm and dry from March to May, and rainy from June to October.
 The hottest time of year is June to August.

 Vietnam’s central region, from around Hanoi to Hoi An, can be subject to surprise showers year-round, but it tends to be mostly dry between February and September and bright, sunny spells are not uncommon.
 August is the hottest time of year, and October can be stormy with infrequent typhoons.